 It is the responsibility of each individual to ensure you hold a current blue card and a current membership prior to applying of an accreditation.
 It is important that requirements are current at all times to ensure your accreditation validity.

 A current blue card and a current membership is required prior to applying for all accreditations and it is essential these remain current at all times to ensure your accreditations validity.
-Officiating accreditations have a four year expiry date and need to be updated prior to expiry to maintain your accreditation.
+Officiating accreditations have a three year expiry date and need to be updated prior to expiry to maintain your accreditation.